isabella232/offer-decisioning.en/help/api-reference/decisions-api/deliver-offers.md

 | `xdm:propositions.xdm:fallback.xdm:deliveryURL` | An optional URL to read the asset from a content delivery network or service endpoint.
 This URL is used to access the asset publicly from a user agent. | `https://d37yhxrr0p3l3l.cloudfront.net/0fd0f090-a148-11ea-89e3-f1f2ad52f7e8/urn:aaid:sc:US:a68c86a6-9295-4940-a083-11916b665500/0/40d78a12-f8b6-3f07-8e67-7cb8ae2cc7ec` |
 | `xdm:factors` | Defines a map containing different factors that affected the propositions made, for example, responses from the profile service. |
 | `ode:createDate` | The time when the decision response message was created.
 This is represented as epoch time. | `1566497582038` |

+## Next steps

+By following this API guide, you have created and delivered offers using the [!DNL Decisions] API.
+For more information, see the [overview on Offer Decisioning](../../offer-decisioning-home.md).